CyanDevs/test-infra/config/jenkins/README.md

 # Upgrades and Maintenance

 ## Updating Jenkins Plugins
-* It is recommended to update the plugins through the Jenkins UI
-* Alternatively, you can update the plugins list in plugins.txt and run `./deploy_jenkins.sh -p`
+* For transient changes, it is recommended to update the plugins through the Jenkins UI.
+For any permanent you need to add it to the plugins list `plugins.txt`, and then run `./deploy_jenkins.sh -p` which will update the configmap `plugins`.
+For the new changes to take effect you will need to do a new rollout on Kubernetes to create new Jenkins masters for the changes to take effect.
+If you absolutely must use the same container then you can run `/bin/jenkins-plugin-cli --plugin-file /plugins/plugins.txt --plugin-download-directory /var/jenkins_home/plugins` inside the container.

 ## Updating Jenkins Configuration
 1. Update `configuration/jenkins.yml` or if you want to keep it separate from core configuration you can add a new YAML file in `configuration/`.
 2. Create a pull request into the master branch of openenclave/test-infra
-3. Once merged, Jenkins will automatically update, usually within 5-15 min.
-If it does not update within an extended period, there may be an error with the configuration.
+3. Once merged, you may trigger a configuration reload by going to Jenkins > Manage Jenkins > Configuration as Code > Reload
+4. If Jenkins cannot reload, there is likely an error with the configuration and the changes should be double checked and/or reverted.

 _For more information, see https://github.com/jenkinsci/configuration-as-code-plugin_

-### Creating new secrets or updating existing secrets
+### Creating new secrets
 Note: You will need access to the AKS cluster to do this.
 1. Ensure the new secrets or changes are appropriately added in deploy_jenkins.sh, configuration-update.sh, and kubernetes/configuration-update.yml
 2. Commit your changes and open a pull request into the master branch of openenclave/test-infra
 3. Shortly before the pull request is merged, turn off configuration updates on Jenkins with `kubectl delete cronjob configuration-update`
-4. Once merged, you can patch existing Jenkins with your changes by creating the secret manually, apply the new Kubernetes manifest, and run `./deploy_jenkins.sh -c`.
+4. Once merged, you can patch existing Jenkins with your changes by:
-5. Reapply configuration updates with `kubectl apply -f kubernetes/configuration-update.yml`
-6. Wait for the configuration-update job to complete with `kubectl get pods -w`
-7. Reload Jenkins configuration in Manage Jenkins > Configuration as Code
+  1. Creating the secret manually
+  2. Apply the new Kubernetes manifest
+  3. Running `./deploy_jenkins.sh -c`
+5. Continue by following the section on "Updating Jenkins Configuration" above, starting from step where a pull request is merged.

 ### Change value of existing secrets
 Note: You will need access to the AKS cluster to do this.
 1. Manually update the secret in the AKS Cluster.
-The new secrets will be automatically used on the next configuration update run.
-2. Wait for a configuration update run (when new changes make its way to openenclave/test-infra master branch).
-There are no convenient options to force a run at this time.
+2. Wait for a new configuration change to be checked in, or do a new rollout on Kubernetes to create new Jenkins masters.
+3. Continue by following the section on "Updating Jenkins Configuration" above, starting from step where a pull request is merged.

 ### Updating configuration-update.sh
 Note: You will need access to the AKS cluster to do this.